alec-djinn/aMoF/README.md

-aMoF - aptamers Motif Finder
+aMoF - aptamers Motif Finder - alpha version - In progress...
 ====
 aMoF is a collection of Python scripts developed to to provide a full featured 'motif finder' tools focused on the analysis of APTAMERS selection results.
 Classical motifs (or kmers) findinding tools take as input long bio-sequences like entire genomes or sets of genes.  aMoF instead, focuses on sets of short sequences that are the tipical results of an aptamer selection experiment.